bnpannell/MEIS_Methodology/README.md

 #### Required Variables
 - agency_type:
-  - Accepted values: A comma separated list of the following values- one for every agency in the query.
+  - Accepted values: A comma separated list of the following values - one for every agency in the query.
     - "awarding"
     - "funding"
-- agency_tier: A comma separated list of the following values- one for every agency in the query.
+- agency_tier: A comma separated list of the following values - one for every agency in the query.
   - Accepted values:
     - "toptier"
     - "subtier"